Birds in Bagan

 Saxicola Bushchats, stonechats

 A genus of about 15 species of insectivorous birds, distributed in the major part of Eurasia and Africa, and also in New Guinea and Madagascar.
 They live in open shrubberies and grasslands.

 The generic name is derived from the Latin saxum (‘rock’) and incola (‘dwelling among’), alluding to the preferred habitat of the type species, the common stonechat (S. torquatus), which has since been divided into 5 species.

 Saxicola caprata Pied bushchat

-A very widespread species, found in open areas from Kazakhstan, Turkmenistan, and eastern Iran eastwards across the Indian Subcontinent to Southeast Asia, and also in the Philippines, the Indonesian Archipelago, and New Guinea.
+A very widespread species, found in open areas from Kazakhstan, Turkmenistan, and eastern Iran eastwards across the Indian Subcontinent to Indochina and southern China, and thence southwards to the Philippines, Indonesia, and New Guinea.
 About 16 subspecies are recognized.

 It is sexually dimorphic, males being largely black, with white lower belly, rump, and undertail coverts, and a white wing patch, whereas females are mainly reddish-brown, with white throat and undertail coverts, and a black tail.